 "He spoke fast, clear, making very few grammatical mistakes, and using a vocabulary I only wish I'd had when I was his age.
 How could this happen?
 He did not learn that in school, that's for sure."

-Well, it just took a short while and I was not even in the the same room as him.
-I just happened to see him sitting on the floor in front of the TV, playing Xbox with his headset on, fully engaged in a conversation with someone who I later found out to be a 11-year old kid somewhere in the UK.
+Well, it just took a short while and I was not even in the same room as him.
+I just happened to see him sitting on the floor in front of the TV, playing Xbox with his headset on, fully engaged in a conversation with someone who I later found out to be an 11-year old kid somewhere in the UK.
 The fluency of the conversation blew my mind.
 You see, my son is Swedish and he is just starting to learn English in school.
-He’s got good grades, but this was something else.
-He spoke fast, clear, making very few grammatical mistakes, and using a vocabulary I only wish I’d had when I was his age (no swearing, in case you wonder).
+He's got good grades, but this was something else.
+He spoke fast, clear, making very few grammatical mistakes, and using a vocabulary I only wish I'd had when I was his age (no swearing, in case you wonder).
 How could this happen?
-He did not learn that in school, that’s for sure.
+He did not learn that in school, that's for sure.